 Tooth decay is a very common problem, even among young kids.
-The National Oral Health Survey conducted by the Dental Council of India reveals that in the children aged 5 years (primary teeth), 50% of the subjects had caries, whereas in the children aged 5 and 15 years respectively 52.5% and 61.4% subjects had caries.
-Baby cavities can pose significant problems for children, but with the help of a dental professional, their parents can keep them healthy and cavity-free.
+According to the National University Centre for Oral Health Singapore (NUCOHS), 40 per cent of children in Singapore under six years old were found to have early childhood caries (ECC), with over 90 per cent of those caries untreated.
+ECC can pose significant problems for children, but with the help of a dental professional, their parents can keep them healthy and cavity-free.

-Baby teeth will eventually fall out to make room for the permanent teeth, but that doesn't mean these early cavities aren't a concern.
-Early childhood cavities can lead to early tooth loss that complicates your child's oral care moving forward.
+Baby teeth will eventually fall out to make room for permanent teeth, but that doesn't mean that these early childhood caries aren't a concern.
+ECC can lead to early tooth loss that complicates your child's oral care moving forward.

-Decayed baby teeth that cause severe pain and early tooth loss is a cause for concern because these baby teeth act as guides for the permanent teeth's eruption.
-Without them, the permanent teeth may come in crooked.
+Decayed baby teeth that cause severe pain and early tooth loss is a cause for concern because these baby teeth act as guides for the eruption of permanent teeth.
+Without them, permanent teeth may come in crooked.
 Ear and speech problems are another type of issue associated with decayed baby teeth.
-Keep in mind these issues can harm your child's self-image and decrease their quality of life.
-With the help of his or her dentist, however, you can prevent even the most prominent problems associated with decayed baby teeth.
+Keep in mind that these issues can harm your child's self-image and lower their quality of life.
+With the help of your child's dentist, however, you can prevent even the most prominent problems associated with decayed baby teeth.

-Among other aspects of their home care, pay attention to your child's mouth even before their first tooth appears.
-At first, wipe their gums with a damp washcloth after they eat, and once that first tooth does emerge, use a toothbrush and water to gently clean their teeth.
+Among other aspects of home care, pay attention to your child's mouth even before their first tooth appears.
+At first, wipe their gums with a damp face cloth after they eat, and once that first tooth emerges, use a toothbrush and water to gently clean their teeth.
 When your child has learned to spit, you can graduate to a non-fluoridated toothpaste to help keep their new teeth clean.
 As your child grows and learns to rinse, check in with your dentist about using a toothpaste that contains small amounts of fluoride.
-Although some parents choose to avoid it until a certain age, fluoride still helps to protect your child's teeth from cavities in moderate amounts.
+Although some parents choose to avoid it until a certain age, fluoride in moderate amounts still helps to protect your child's teeth from cavities.

 What Can Help